Deandra Dottin

 Deandra Jalisa Shakira Dottin (born 21 June 1991) is a Barbadian cricketer and former track and field athlete.
 A right-handed batter and right-arm fast bowler, Dottin made her debut for the West Indies women's cricket team in June 2008.
-She plays as a hard-hitting lower-order batter, and scored the first century in a Women's Twenty20 International in 2010.
+She plays as a hard-hitting lower-order batter, and scored her first century in a Women's Twenty20 International in 2010.
 She played in her 100th Women's One Day International (WODI) match, when the West Indies played India in the group stage of the 2017 Women's Cricket World Cup, on 29 June 2017.
-She plays domestic cricket for Barbados, Trinbago Knight Riders and Adelaide Strikers, and has previously played for Trinidad and Tobago, Lancashire Thunder, London Spirit, North West Thunder, Perth Scorchers, Brisbane Heat, Trailblazers and Supernovas.
+She plays domestic cricket for Trinbago Knight Riders and Manchester Originals, and has previously played for Barbados, Trinidad and Tobago, Lancashire Thunder, North West Thunder, London Spirit, Perth Scorchers, Brisbane Heat, Adelaide Strikers, Trailblazers and Supernovas.

 In June 2018, she was named the Women's T20 International Cricketer of the Year at the annual Cricket West Indies' Awards.
-In September 2018, she became the third woman to play in 100 Women's Twenty20 International (WT20I) matches, during the series against South Africa.
+In September 2018, during the series against South Africa, she became the third woman to play 100 Women's Twenty20 International (WT20I) matches.
 In October 2018, Cricket West Indies awarded her a women's contract for the 2018–19 season.
 In August 2019, she was named as both the Women's ODI and Women's T20I Player of the Year by Cricket West Indies.
 In September 2020, in the last match against England, Dottin became the first cricketer to hit 100 sixes in WT20Is.
 In July 2022, Dottin announced her retirement from international cricket.